-#6 Updated by Kelsey Hightower about 2 years ago
+#6 Updated by Kelsey Hightower over 2 years ago

 This all boils down to Hiera not supporting booleans as valid answers.
 Since Hiera is checking the the bankend’s response for a value that is “True” based on Ruby’s boolean logic, “False” values will never be returned.

 When using the YAML backed end the following values are “False”: